top of page

 Le Sirenuse – Positano, Italy

 The window of your Sea View Junior Suite frames the Amalfi coast like a film still from The Talented Mr Ripley.
 That view from your Le Sirenuse balcony should come with an added charge.
-Early summer mornings mean languid writing over espressos.
-Late nights and cliffside lights nudge you into love scenes or maybe it's tragedies.
+Early summer mornings mean languid writing over shots of espressos.
+Late nights and cliffside lights may nudge you into love scenes or maybe it's tragedies.
 Either way it'll be very good.

 Secluded Writing Hideaways for Deep Focus